BleepSec/bleepsec.github.io/_posts/2018-11-25-using-attack-atomic-red-team-part1.markdown

 3. Load the powershell module `Import-Module .\execution-frameworks\Invoke-AtomicRedTeam\Invoke-AtomicRedTeam\Invoke-AtomicRedTeam.psm1`
 4. View the module options using `get-help Invoke-AtomicTest`

 Atomic red team uses the Mitre Att&ck framework to categorise tests depending in the type of technique.
-If you haven't used the Att&ck before then I thoroughly recommend spending some time reading it, because it's an invaluable resource describing attacker tools, techniques and procedures.
+If you haven't used Att&ck before then I thoroughly recommend spending some time reading it, because it's an invaluable resource describing attacker tools, techniques and procedures.

 We're looking for information on MSBuild and searching the Att&ck matrix for "MSBuild" brings us to the page [Trusted Developer Utilities](https://attack.mitre.org/techniques/T1127/), which is exactly what we want.